 - A sales head can ask about regional trends;

-- An HR can ask how attrition and hiring are shifting across teams;
+- An HR leader can ask how attrition and hiring are shifting across teams;

-- A finance leader can ask about cost patterns;
+- A finance leader can ask about recent cost patterns;

 - An operations head can ask which products are missing their daily targets and why.

-Being in 2026, Traditional Analytics Still Has Limits
+In 2026, Traditional Analytics Still Has Certain Limits

-Static reports cannot always keep pace with this style of thinking.
-They show what was designed in advance.
-In addition, they cannot always respond to a sudden “why” or “what if.”
+Static reports cannot always keep pace with the modern executive-level style of thinking.
+They can only show what someone designed earlier.
+In fact, they cannot answer a sudden “why” or “what if” in the middle of a discussion.

 This is where conversational analytics adds value.
-When you can Chat with Data, you can look beyond predefined views.
-You can literally ask, refine, and explore in real time.
-Copilot in Microsoft Fabric supports natural language queries, summary generation, and guided insights.
+When you can bring natural language interaction with data, you’ll look beyond predefined views.
+You can literally ask, refine, and explore various business scenarios in real time.
+Copilot in Microsoft Fabric satisfies this purpose through queries, summaries, and guided insights.

-Ultimately, the goal here is not more reports, but clearer decisions.
+Ultimately, the goal here is not to produce more reports, but to make decisions clearly.

 How Microsoft Fabric + Copilot Changes the Decision Lifecycle